KEMP

-KEMP (99.3 MHz) is a commercial FM radio station broadcasting a Rhythmic Classic Hits format.
-Licensed to Payson, Arizona, the station is owned by Kemp Broadcasting & Digital Media.
-It broadcasts to the Phoenix metropolitan area and it simulcasts with KVGQ in the Las Vegas metropolitan area.
+KEMP (99.3 MHz) is a commercial FM radio station broadcasting a classic hip hop format.
+Licensed to Payson, Arizona, United States, the station is owned by Kemp Broadcasting & Digital Media.
+It broadcasts to the Phoenix metropolitan area, and it simulcasts with KVGQ in the Las Vegas metropolitan area.

 The station has a construction permit to increase it signal strength to 50,000 watts effective radiated power (ERP) and increase its tower height above average terrain (HAAT) to 459 ft.

 History

 The station was assigned call sign KSXX on May 2, 2005.
 On August 31, 2005, the station changed its call sign to KMZQ, on July 30, 2008, to KMZQ-FM, and on August 19, 2014, to the current KEMP.

 In 2014, KEMP began simulcasting sister station KVGQ in Overton, Nevada, part of the Las Vegas radio market.